yatharthahuja/yatharthahuja/README.md

-- 👋 Hi, I’m @yatharthahuja
-- 👀 I’m interested in robotic perception and control.
-- 🌱 I’m currently learning barrier-ed control and sub-map joining techniques.
-- 💞️ I’m looking to collaborate on computer vision, machine learning, controls, sensor fusion or SLAM
-- 📫 How to reach me: LinkedIn or mail (work.yatharth@gmail.com) works!
+- 👋 Hi, I’m @yatharthahuja.
+I’m interested in robotic perception and control.
+I’m looking to collaborate on computer vision, machine learning, controls, sensor fusion or SLAM.
+How to reach me: LinkedIn or mail (work.yatharth@gmail.com) works!

 <!---
 yatharthahuja/yatharthahuja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.